carpentries-incubator/hpc-intro/_episodes/14-modules.md

 {% include {{ site.snippets }}/modules/python-module-path.snip %}

 You'll notice a similarity to the output of the `which` command.
-In this case, there's only one difference: the different directory at the beginning.
-When we ran the `module load` command, it added a directory to the beginning of our `$PATH`.
-Let's examine what's there:
+However, in this case, there are a lot more directories at the beginning.
+When we ran the `module load` command, it added many directories to the beginning of our `$PATH`.
+The path to NeSI XALT utility will normally show up first.
+This helps us track software usage, but the more important directory is the second one: `/opt/nesi/CS400_centos7_bdw/Python/3.8.2-gimkl-2020a/bin` Let's examine what's there:

 {% include {{ site.snippets }}/modules/python-ls-dir-command.snip %}

 {% include {{ site.snippets }}/modules/python-ls-dir-output.snip %}

 Taking this to its conclusion, `module load` will add software to your `$PATH`.
-It "loads" software.
-A special note on this - depending on which version of the `module` program that is installed at your site, `module load` will also load required software dependencies.
+It "loads" software, not only that but it also loads software dependencies.
+That is, the software that the application you load requires to run.

 {% include {{ site.snippets }}/modules/software-dependencies.snip %}